Southwestern Navy Bean Soup

-One of my favorite "go-to" recipes in the Fall is Southwestern Navy Bean Soup, simply because of the zesty, rich flavors and the creamy texture.
-Hearty, healthy and ready in less than an hour!
+One of my favorite “go-to” recipes in the Fall is Southwestern Navy Bean Soup, simply because of the zesty, rich flavors and the creamy texture.
+The inclusion of Rotel™ Stewed Tomatoes and Green Chiles is what makes this soup more flavorful than the traditional “navy beans with ham”- you can make this as mild or spicy as you like with dried or canned navy beans.

 Do Navy beans need soak overnight?